 Upon completion of the artificial aging treatment, a readability test is performed according to ISO 24631-1 and ISO 24631-3 on 20 randomly chosen devices to ensure every tag, as a whole, has survived the procedure with the transponder in situ and remains compliant with ISO 11784 and ISO 11785.
-The measured values are compared to those of the reference devices.
 The measured values are compared to those of the initial test.

-10.8.5.3.5.3 Resistance to tensile loading
+20.3.3 Resistance to tensile loading